Veedrac/Sublime-Extras/readme.md

 Note that the two instances of `KEYBINDING` have to be the same, and should probably be that of your current duplication shortcut.

 This duplicate makes there always a selection after its execution.
-This is useful, for example, to duplicate a line, split into charcters, write "=" (and, *WHAM*, you have a header!).
+This is useful, for example, to duplicate a line, split into characters, write "=" (and, *WHAM*, you have a header!).

 #### Larger jumps